maxmakesmagic/ormos/archive/en/articles/archive/feature/2018/11/building-guild-kits-2018-11-01.md

 Like any experience with out-of-the-box decks, the end goal is to create an awesome "biodome"—meaning that if you play one of these decks against any others in the series, it should be a fun matchup.
 All ten of the Guild Kits—those for both *Guilds of Ravnica* and *Ravnica Allegiance*—needed to play well against one another.
 And, of course, offer everything you would expect from the guilds!

 We work on products so far in advance that, often, notes get lost to the ebb of time; as one product ends, another begins, something new to focus on.
-But Kyle, ever enthusiastic, kept pretty good notes on his part of the process.
-I asked him to compile some information from those notes and send over any interesting behind-the-scenes snippets.
-And, well, rather than me tell you, I'll share with you what he sent to me!
+But Harper, ever enthusiastic, kept pretty good notes on her part of the process.
+I asked her to compile some information from those notes and send over any interesting behind-the-scenes snippets.
+And, well, rather than me tell you, I'll share with you what she sent to me!
 Take a look!